Călin Georgescu: 2025 presidential campaign and disqualification

 On 7 March 2025, Georgescu filed his candidacy for the 2025 presidential election.
-On 9 March, Romania's Central Electoral Bureau (BEC) rejected Georgescu's candidacy.
+On 9 March, Romania's Central Electoral Bureau (BEC) rejected Georgescu's candidacy, the official reason being that a foreign power (identified as Russia) meddled with Romanian elections.
 At the time of his disqualification, Georgescu was leading opinion polls with about 40% of the first round vote.
 The BEC referenced the Constitutional Court's annulling of the 2024 election in its decision.
 Georgescu appealed the decision; however, on 11 March 2025, the Constitutional Court upheld the Central Electoral Bureau's decision.
 On 26 May, Georgescu announced his retirement from politics.